Anemia signifies a low red blood cell count or a low hemoglobin level. Learn the true underlying causes and how to heal it naturally.

 - Avoid foods that interfere with iron absorption.
 Avoid caffeinated beverages, dairy and bran, all of which can interfere with iron absorption.

-- Myers Detox with Hair Mineral Analysis.
-Myers Detox with hair mineral analysis is one of the best ways to address the underlying causes of anemia, be they copper dysregulation, b12 deficiency, iron deficiency or a heavy metal toxicity contributing to anemia.
+- Myers Detox Protocol with Hair Mineral Analysis.
+Myers Detox Protocol with hair mineral analysis is one of the best ways to address the underlying causes of anemia, be they copper dysregulation, b12 deficiency, iron deficiency or a heavy metal toxicity contributing to anemia.
 The underlying cause of most disease and health conditions are chemical and heavy metal toxicity.
 The problem with anemia is it can have over a dozen different causes, all of which are addressed on this program.
 Anemia will no doubt be helped by eliminating copper toxicity, heavy metals and industrial chemicals, built up in your system over your lifetime, that are aggravating this condition.
 The presence of certain heavy metals and toxic forms of minerals can prevent iron from being absorbed.
 In the process, you will greatly increase your overall health and prevent future diseases from developing.
 I offer extensive information on this site on how to detox from heavy metals and chemicals.

 This material is for educational purposes only.
 The preceding statements have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure or prevent any disease.